Bromak > Industry > Top 5 Health and Safety Tips for Construction Workers

 28th January 2016

-Every single one of these risks can be lessened and even completely eliminated with the right safety knowledge and actions.
-So here at Bromak, we’ve compiled a list of what we believe are the five most beneficial tips for you to keep as safe, healthy and happy as possible when working on site.
+Safety knowledge can eliminate risks.
+At Bromak, we’ve compiled a list of what we believe are the five most beneficial tips for you to keep as safe, healthy and happy as possible when working on site.

 1. Always wear the appropriate PPE

-Hardhats, safety boots and high visibility clothing should always be considered as the bare minimum.
+As a minimum, the legislation says hardhats, safety boots and high visibility clothing should always be considered.
 Additional pieces of PPE such as respiratory masks, safety goggles, high-grip gloves or noise cancellation ear-muffs should always be used when the task you’re completing requires them.
 Using the correct PPE will be the most reliable way to protect yourself from most hazards, so remember to use the equipment to its full potential.

 2. Keep work areas neat and tidy

 By this we don’t mean keep everything spotless, after all, construction is messy.
-But making sure that tools and equipment are put away properly when not being used will reduce the risk of workers tripping or falling.
-You should be extra careful about this when working in high risk areas.
+If workers make sure tools and equipment are put away properly when not being used, the risk of people tripping or falling will be reduced.
+You should be extra careful about this when working in high-risk areas.

 3. Report issues as soon as possible

 If at any point you notice any problems or issues, report it to your supervisor immediately, the last thing you should do is ignore it!
-The issue can’t be dealt with quickly if the site supervisors and managers aren’t aware of it, so avoid any potential injuries by reporting it as soon as possible.
+Workers should let site supervisors and managers aware of any issues as quickly as possible.
+This will mean workers can avoid any potential injuries.

 5. Keep yourself qualified